Jayasankar-2001/Open-CV-course/Installation/Installation_on_Windows/README.md

 4)Provide your email address when prompted and click Submit.

 5)You will receive an email with a link to download the installation file.
 Click the link to download the file.

+### Step 2: Install Anaconda

+1)Locate the downloaded file and double-click it to start the installation.

+2)Follow the installation instructions provided in the setup.

+3)During the Advanced Installation Options, make sure to check the box "Add Anaconda3 to my PATH environment variable".

+### Step 3: Create a Virtual Environment for OpenCV
+Open Command Prompt.

+Create a new virtual environment by typing: